ysyk2021/the-power-of-positive-thinking-techniques-for-boosting-your-energy-and-improving-your-concentration/src/chapter-2-1.md

-Chapter 2: Defining Positive Thinking: Identifying the Components of Positive Thinking
+Identifying the Components of Positive Thinking
 ======================================================================================

 In this chapter, we will explore the concept of positive thinking and identify its key components.
 We will discuss the benefits of each component and provide practical tips for cultivating a more positive mindset.